 For context, around 17% of Apple’s FY2019 sales came from Greater China, the third biggest market for Apple behind the Americas and Europe.

 There’s also increasing scrutiny by governments on the big tech companies, including Apple.
-Even though Apple has been that much under the lens compared to Facebook and Alphabet, there’s still the regulation risk.
+Even though Apple has not been that much under the lens compared to Facebook and Alphabet, there’s still the regulation risk.

 At Apple’s current share price of US$116.50, it has a price-to-earnings (P/E) ratio of 35x, almost double its five-year average of around 18x.
 On a P/E-growth (PEG) ratio basis of close to 3x, it looks expensive as well.

 However, market watchers might also argue that it could be worth paying up for a quality company, especially one that has a legion of fans locked into the Apple ecosystem.